2023 Washington Nationals season

+The Washington Nationals drew an average home attendance of 23,034 in 81 home games in the 2023 MLB season.
+The total attendance was 1,865,832.

+Previous season

+The Nationals finished the 2022 season with an MLB-worst record of 55–107.
+They finished in last place in the NL East, 46 games out of first.

 Offseason

 The Nationals entered the offseason with seven pending free agents: pitchers Steve Cishek, Sean Doolittle, Will Harris, Erasmo Ramírez, Joe Ross, and Aníbal Sánchez, and infielder/outfielder César Hernández.
 Additionally, designated hitter Nelson Cruz became a free agent after the Nationals declined their side of a mutual option for the 2023 season, while pitcher Francisco Pérez and catcher Tres Barrera also became free agents after being outrighted to the minor leagues.
 The Nationals immediately signed Doolittle back on a minor league deal announced November 6, 2022, inviting him to major league spring training as well.
 Ramírez also signed a new deal, a one-year major league contract, to remain with the Nationals.
 Pérez returned to the organization on a minor league deal with an invitation to spring training.
 Cishek announced his retirement from professional baseball in December.

 Among arbitration-eligible players, the Nationals chose not to tender new one-year contracts to pitcher Erick Fedde and designated hitter Luke Voit on November 18, 2022.
 They reached agreement on a new deal with infielder Ildemaro Vargas, avoiding arbitration, and tendered new contracts to seven more arbitration-eligible players: pitchers Víctor Arano, Carl Edwards Jr., Kyle Finnegan, Hunter Harvey, and Tanner Rainey and outfielders Víctor Robles and Lane Thomas.
 The Nationals also non-tendered pitcher Tommy Romero, who signed a minor league deal to remain with the organization, and cleared additional roster space by releasing pitcher Seth Romero, facing charges in Texas for driving under the influence, and outrighting pitchers Evan Lee and Jackson Tetreault and outfielders Yasel Antuna, Yadiel Hernández, and Josh Palacios to the minor leagues.
 Infielder Lucius Fox lost his roster spot in December as well, as did pitching prospect Gerardo Carrillo and journeyman reliever Reed Garrett.
 Another reliever, right-hander Andrés Machado, was cut loose in January after two seasons in the Nationals' bullpen.